Ezz-Ashraf/NodeJS/README.md

 ### 2-add and remove objects to and from cart
 ### 3-show previous orders

+## The SQL commands file is for mysql so ignore it

 # Used packages:
  ##   "body-parser": "^1.19.0",
  ##   "ejs": "^3.1.6",